-You can support your puppy’s digestive health by giving him a food with nutrients to support digestive health and avoiding changing his food too quickly.
-You should also get your puppy vaccinated when advised to do so by your vet.
+You can support your puppy’s digestive health by giving them a food with nutrients to support digestive health and avoiding changing their food too quickly.
+You should also get your puppy vaccinated when advised to do so by your veterinarian.

 Preventing upset stomachs in adult dogs

 Adult dogs have more robust digestive systems than puppies, but they still may suffer from upset stomachs.
 In particular, larger breed dogs such as German Shepherds, Great Danes and English Setters are predisposed to stomach problems.

-The best way to prevent an upset stomach in your adult dog is to feed it a nutritionally-balanced diet which includes high-quality, easily-digestible proteins as well as components like fermentable fibers which promote the development of ‘beneficial bacteria’.
+The best way to prevent an upset stomach in your adult dog is to feed it a nutritionally balanced diet that includes high-quality, easily digestible proteins, as well as components like fermentable fibers which promote the development of "beneficial bacteria."
 Human food isn’t suitable for dogs.
 It is difficult for them to digest, is not complete and balanced for dogs, and can cause stomach upsets, particularly if it is high in fat.

 Preventing an upset stomach in mature dogs

 As your dog ages, their ability to properly digest their food can lessen, and they may struggle to chew effectively as their teeth become more sensitive.
 Improperly chewed food, or gulping down too much too quickly, can then cause vomiting or discomfort.
 If they suffer from any chronic illnesses, these can also have an impact on the effective functioning of their digestive system.

-To make sure your older dog doesn’t suffer from an upset stomach, give him a food which is designed for his breed and age, with the right size kibble or pieces so it’s easy for him to grasp.
+To make sure your older dog doesn’t suffer from an upset stomach, give them a food that is designed for their breed and age, with the right size kibble or pieces so it’s easy for them to grasp.
 This will encourage them to chew their food.
 You can also feed them several small meals each day to lessen the impact on their digestive system.